 - Robust consumer thirst for experiences — both virtual and physical — implies that Airbnb will return to big growth post-2020 and sustain that big growth for the next five to 10 years.

-So, for all those reasons, I say yes, you should invest in Airbnb stock following the IPO.
+So, for all those reasons, I say yes, you should invest in the Airbnb IPO and buy ABNB stock.

 Here’s a deeper look.